mhdr3a/transformers-wanli/README.md

       first = False
     new.writerow(row.values())
 ```
-Next, in test.txt, join the line 4871 to the end of line 4870 to prevent later errors.
+Next, in test.txt, join the line 4871 to the end of the line 4870 to prevent later errors.

 This is an example of using run_wanli_mnli.py in Google Colab: